 Who We Are

-Hands of Hope is a comprehensive one-on-one mentoring program developed by Metro Drug Coalition (MDC) for first-time mothers (mentees) in addiction treatment and/or recovery.
-The mentees will be matched with other mothers, (mentors) who are stable in their recovery journey, to help them navigate the challenges of maintaining sobriety while parenting a Neonatal Abstinence Syndrome (NAS) or drug exposed baby.
+Hands of Hope is a comprehensive one-on-one mentoring program developed by Metro Drug Coalition (MDC) for new mothers (mentees) in addiction treatment and/or recovery.
+The mentees will be matched with other mothers, (mentors) who are stable in their recovery journey, to help them navigate the challenges of maintaining sobriety while parenting a Neonatal Abstinence Syndrome (NAS) or drug-exposed baby.

 More than 69,000 Tennesseans struggle with addiction.
 In 2016, over 1,000 babies were born drug dependent and of those babies, approximately 100 were born in Knox County.
 (Tennessee Department of Health)